Artificial Intelligence and Dual Contract: Introduction

 To make some progress, this paper takes an experimental approach.
-The possibility arises from the recent evolution of AI algorithms from rule-based to multi-agent reinforcement learning (hereafter referred to as MARL)\footnote{See \cite{zhang2021multi} for more details about the MARL.} programs, which are able to learn from data and adapt to changing environments.
-We construct AI-based principals and agents, thereby allowing them to interact repeatedly in computer-simulated marketplaces.
-The challenge of this approach is to choose reasonable economic environments and algorithms that are representative of those used in realistic contract design scenarios.
-Specifically, we start from a conventional principal-agent problem as a reference and thereafter consider a three-sided contracting problem, where the parties have different preferences for the contract terms, also referred to as the \emph{dual-contract} problem.
-To this end, the MARL algorithms tackle the "Dual-Contract" problem and analyze its performance regarding its ability to learn incentive-compatible contract; our findings do suggest that algorithmic incentive compatibility is more than a remote theoretical possibility.
+The possibility arises from the recent evolution of AI algorithms from rule-based to multi-agent reinforcement learning (hereafter referred to as MARL)\footnote{See \cite{zhang2021multi} for more details about the MARL.} programs, which are able to learn from data and adapt to changing environments.By constructing AI-based agents, we enable them to engage in repeated interactions, thereby allowing us to examine the dynamics of contract negotiation and design.

+A crucial challenge in this approach lies in selecting economically meaningful environments and algorithms that accurately reflect real-world contract design scenarios.
+To address this, we begin with a traditional principal-agent problem as a benchmark and subsequently extend our analysis to a three-sided contracting problem, where parties exhibit heterogeneous preferences over contract terms – a scenario commonly referred to as the \emph{dual-contract} problem.
+Our MARL algorithms tackle this "dual-contract" problem, and our findings suggest that the emergence of algorithmic incentive compatibility is more than a theoretical possibility.
+Specifically, our results demonstrate that MARL algorithms can effectively learn incentive-compatible contracts, thereby providing new insights into the potential of AI in contract design.

 To clarify the basic contribution of this paper, we start by comparing the following concepts